 The current state of medicinal cannabis investing

-There has been a tremendous amount of hype surrounding the global cannabis industry over the past few years.
+There has been a tremendous amount of hype surrounding the global cannabis industry and cannabis investing over the past few years.
 This hype, mostly stemming from the boom in the Canadian cannabis market, has created unrealistic expectations particularly for investors in the sector.
 With more and more cannabis companies being unable to meet these expectations, the industry has reached a transitional moment, a transition that is only being accelerated by the COVID-19 crisis.
 As an expert in the field, what does Bedrocan encounter in the medicinal cannabis industry from an investment perspective?
 What are the regulatory challenges we face as a medicinal cannabis contract manufacturer for the Dutch government?
 As a potential investor in this space, you might like to know, so here are some insights.

 Author: Andrew Kraszewski – Business Development at Bedrocan